gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 ## Stop boot2docker

-On OS X, the build script automatically starts `boot2docker`, if needed.
+On macOS, the build script automatically starts `boot2docker`, if needed.

 When done, be sure you stop it, to free significant resources (a VirtualBox Ubuntu machine).